preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 Before you continue here, make sure all shapes you need has been added, see :doc:`Shape Gallery </admin-settings/tenant-settings/process-management/shape-gallery/index>`.

-Adding a new Process Template
+Adding a new process template
 ******************************
 1. To add a new Process Template click the plus.